Skywave LinuxSoftware Defined Radio for Global Online Listening

 - SDRplay, Airspy, and BladeRF offer higher performance than RTL-SDR dongles.
 These devices feature stable and clean oscillators, sensitive front end circuitry, superior RF filters, broader RF bandwidths, and higher resolution ADC chipsets.
 CubicSDR and Gqrx are the applications built for running these devices.

-For decoding RTTY, CW, PSK, WSPR, WSJT, RDS, and other digital radio transmission modes, the Fldigi and WSJT applications are installed, set to decode audio from the local or remote receivers.
-Weather satellite decoding is possible with the very capable WXtoImg application.
+For decoding RTTY, CW, PSK, WSPR, WSJT, RDS, and other digital radio transmission modes, use the Fldigi and WSJT applications.
+Weather satellite decoding is possible with Noaa-apt for APT and Glrptfor LRPT.
 Gpredict provides real-time satellite tracking data and doppler corrected tuning control for Gqrx.
 In some cases it may be necessary to use the PulseAudio Volume Control application to select the best audio source and levels.
-Trunked radio systems may be monitored using SDRTrunk.
+Basic trunked radio systems may be monitored using SDRTrunk.

 Usage and Installation Options